Our Lady of the Inferno: Development

 Our Lady of the Inferno is Fassel's first novel.
 It began life in 2007 as a book about the employees of a Times Square grindhouse in the 1970s that he stopped working on after six years because "it was really terrible" and, despite being 250,000 words, "nothing had happened in it yet."
 He then began developing the Nicolette character, but couldn't come up with an idea for a final girl to serve as her foil; he credits the invention of Ginny to a meeting with the Soska Sisters during his time writing for Rue Morgue magazine, during which Jen Soska told him that her favorite swear word is "kurva," meaning "whore."
 The idea of a woman whose last name was "Kurva" served as the impetus for creating the Ginny character.

 Fassel wrote the book over the course of six months in 2014 while working full-time as an optician in Houston, Texas, writing for two hours every night after coming home from work.
-Although he used certain ideas, settings, and research he'd conducted for "the theater story," he wrote Our Lady in homage to 1980s horror movies as opposed to grindhouse films, drawing particular influence from Night of the Comet, and said he wanted the book to evoke the feeling of renting a movie on Friday night as a teenager.
-He compared the clash between Ginny and Nicolette to the dichotomy between the optimism of 1980s cinema and the nihilism of grindhouse movies, and also said that it was his intent to create iconic female characters for female horror fans to embrace.
+Although he used certain ideas, settings, and research he'd conducted for "the theater story," he wrote Our Lady in homage to 1980s horror movies as opposed to 1970s exploitation films, drawing particular influence from Night of the Comet, and said he wanted the book to evoke the feeling of renting a movie on Friday night as a teenager.
+He compared the clash between Ginny and Nicolette to the dichotomy between the optimism of 1980s cinema and the nihilism of exploitation movies, and also said that it was his intent to create iconic female characters for female horror fans to embrace.